 The mushrooms we see – whether sprouting from an old tree stump or popping up in the lawn – are just the fruiting part of a huge underground organism – the mycelium.
 Gardeners are aware of the importance of these underground webs in the form of ‘mycorrhyzal fungi’ which help the roots of plants to extract nutrients from the soil.
 Fungi are also needed to help break down dead and rotting plant material like fallen trees.
 There are even, David told us, varieties of fungus that can break down petrochemicals, and these are now beginning to be used in polluted areas to remove contamination and bring land back into healthy cultivation.

 Mushrooms are also hugely valuable to us as a food source, and have been used by many cultures around the world in traditional medicine.
-Of course, not all are edible and it’s essential that we are totally confident in our identification of a mushroom before we eat it.
-But those that are, are rich in probiotics that support our gut health; many support or boost the immune system, and there is increasing scientific evidence for other benefits like repairing nerve cells and improving memory.
+Of course, not all are edible and it’s essential to be totally confident in your identification of a mushroom before risking eating it.
+But those that are edible, are rich in prebiotics that support our gut health; many support or boost the immune system, and there is increasing scientific evidence for other benefits like repairing nerve cells and improving memory.

 As with so many things, though, just as we need them more than ever, fungi are under threat.
 The nutrient balance they need is different to that of other cultivated plants, requiring a higher ratio of carbon to nitrogen.
 Modern agriculture that relies heavily on artificially adding nitrogen to the soil, creates an environment that inhibits fungal growth and this in turn depletes the richness of the soil.
 This is, of course, yet another reason to move away from intensive farming toward more organic methods.